MirceaUngureanu/XMLHttpRequest-boilerplate/README.md

 # XMLHttpRequest-boilerplate
-simple examples of XMLHttpRequest functions
+Examples of GET, POST, Event and Error handling functions for the XMLHttpRequest API